anatkig/batch-transfers/README.md

 2025-02-21,000-987654321-02,Jane Smith,250.50
 2025/02/21,00012345678901,Jane Smith,250.50"

+How to use the app:
 1. press Bench Transfer Button
 2. print Bench Transer Name
 3. select Approver
 4. upload CSV file
 5. press Next
 6. follow the flow
+7. if transaction is pending, you can mark it as successful with a special button